Melissa Daniels-Rauterkus

 Biography

 I’m a Southern California native, born and raised in Duarte and Monrovia.
-I teach and write about African American literature and culture.
+I write about and teach African American literature and culture.

-I’m currently working on a new book titled “Fly Girl in the Academy,” a collection of essays in which I reflect upon my experiences in higher education as a Black, female, first-generation college student turned faculty member and how these experiences inform my approach to literary studies.
-Situating these reflections within a broader conversation about the future of the English major, I argue that we need...
+I’m currently working on a new book titled “Fly Girl in the Academy: Essays on Being Black and Doing Literary Studies.”
+In this collection of essays—part memoir, part literary analysis, part critique of the field—I reflect on my experiences in higher education as a Black woman and first-generation faculty member.
+I discuss how these experiences have shaped my approach to doing literary studies as a scholar and teacher.
+Situating these reflections within a broader conversation about the future of the English major, I argue that we need to adopt more personal and introspective and less theoretical methods of reading and writing about literature that will attract more students to the discipline in an era of STEM and plummeting humanities enrollments.

 Education